-3. WP New Comment: There is a reference to "Gravel Access to Treatment Pond" on Sheet 5, which should be revised accordingly.
-Also, consider clarifying the extent of the gravel access road to the pump station on the plan and profile sheets or adding the stationing to the gravel road section.
+4. WP New Comment: There is a reference to "Gravel Access to Treatment Pond" on Sheet 5.
+Other locations, such as Sheet 18, refer to this as a grassed access drive.
+Revise to be consistent throughout the plans.
+Also, consider clarifying the extent of the gravel access road to the pump station on the plan and profile sheets or adding the stationing to the gravel road section. <a href="https://doi.org/10.1007/np.